 Open topic with navigation

-TEMPEST can normalize sample concentrations, by calculating and dispensing the necessary diluent volume for each well to ensure that every well has the same concentration.
-If you have concentration data saved in a .CSV file, such as the output data from CONSTELLATION® Digital PCR System, you can easily upload the .CSV into TEMPEST to create a dispense list.
-Then you can use TEMPEST to dispense the desired diluent into your experiment plate.
+MANTIS can normalize sample concentrations, by calculating and dispensing the necessary diluent volume for each well to ensure that every well has the same concentration.
+If you have concentration data saved in a .CSV file, such as the output data from CONSTELLATION® Digital PCR instrument, you can easily upload the .CSV into MANTIS to create a dispense list.
+Then you can use MANTIS to dispense the desired diluent into your experiment plate.
 Follow the instructions below to normalize your concentration data.

 Go to the File menu and select Concentration Normalization.

 Note: Click Click here to show the Concentration Normalization .CSV sample file to see a .CSV template that you can use for your concentration data.
 Then, choose an application to open the .CSV file, and click OK.
 If needed, you can directly modify the values in the .CSV sample file, then save it to a different location with a different name.
 When done, close the window and click Next to proceed.

 Click the Browse File... button next to the Source File box and locate the file you want to import.

 The Column Delimiter determines the separator between values in the .CSV file.
 Type the separator used in your file.

 If your reagent names are in the first row, select the Reagent names are in the first row box.
 If not, deselect the option.

 Select or type the row number you want to start with in the Start Row box.